fluttercandies/flutter_scrollview_observer/README.md

 ### 3、Chat Observer

-We only need three steps to implete the chat session page list effect.
+We only need three steps to implement the chat session page list effect.

 - 1、All chat data are displayed at the top of the listView when there is less than one screen of chat data.
 - 2、When inserting a chat data